An Off-grid Cooking Method You’re Going to Love

 How much wood does it take to get the oven up to cooking temperature?
 Any specifications on the type or size of wood?

-TP: It’s hard to estimate the quantity of wood, especially since we mostly use thinner branches and trimmings that most people might put in their brush pile.
+TP: It’s hard to estimate the quantity of wood, especially since we mostly use thinner branches and trimmings that most people might put in their brush piles.
 You are merely burning the wood to heat the oven, so any kind of dry wood will do.
-The one time you might want a certain kind of aromatic wood might be during the time you are actually cooking pizza, or other live fire food, since the food is in there with the flames.
+The one time you might want a certain kind of aromatic wood might be during the time you are actually cooking pizza or other live fire food since the food is in there with the flames.

 How do you see a backyard homesteader or suburban family using this oven?

 TP: I see this oven being used in a number of ways.